jfrog/jfrog-ide-webview/README.md

 This will execute the tests using Jest and provide the test results, including any failures or errors encountered.

 ## 💻 Code Contributions
-Contributions to the JFrog-IDE-Webview project are welcome and encouraged!
-If you have any ideas, suggestions, bug reports, or code contributions, please follow these steps:
+Contributions to the JFrog-IDE-Webview project are welcome and encouraged!.
+Please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your contribution.